sysopslabs2020/motd-issue/README.md

-# motd-issue
+# Customize motd and issue file
-customize motd and issue file on Linux
+## Customize motd and issue file on Linux